Understanding and Supporting People Diagnosed with Mood Disorders

 Overview and Learning Intentions

-Discuss normal mood and how this may change in various circumstances (looking at a continuum)
+• Discuss normal mood and how this may change in various circumstances

-Learn about the impacts on individuals and whānau
+• Learn about the impacts mood disorder can have on individuals and and their whānau

-Develop effective and safe strategies and responses for support
+• Develop effective and safe strategies for support

 Facilitated by Dr Chris Taua